orbeon/orbeon-forms-doc/xforms/controls/textarea.md

 The cleanup is performed in two stages:

 1. The HTML goes through TagSoup and converted into a well-formed XML fragment.
 2. The XML fragment goes through an XSLT transformation, which removes all the `<script>` and their content, and only keeps well-known elements in the HTML (such as `<b>`, `<p>`, `<a>`...).
-This is done in [`clean-html.xsl`](https://github.com/orbeon/orbeon-forms/blob/master/src/resources-packaged/ops/xforms/clean-html.xsl), which is bundled in `orbeon-resources-private.jar`.
+This is done in [`clean-html.xsl`](https://github.com/orbeon/orbeon-forms/blob/master/src/main/resources/ops/xforms/clean-html.xsl), which is bundled in `orbeon-core.jar` (prior to Orbeon Forms 2016.3, in `orbeon-resources-private.jar`).
 Should you want to change the way HTML is cleaned, you can override this file by placing your copy under the same path in your resources (typically `WEB-INF/resources/ops/xforms/clean-html.xsl`).

 ### Limitations